ngmoco/daida.js/README.md

 #### Local Strategy (Buffered) ONLY: Killing Supervisor (when polling)

-Finally it should be noted that in order to have your code exit cleanly you will need to kill off the supervisor object which otherwise will indefinitely listen for new work.
+In order to have your code exit cleanly, you will need to kill off the supervisor object which will indefinitely listen for new work.
 Notice the above setTimeout to kill the supervisor after 10 seconds of work.
-The call to supervisor.stop(); will tell the supervisor to cleanly shutdown on it's next trip around the event loop.
+The call to supervisor.stop() commands the supervisor to cleanly shutdown on its pass through the event loop.

 ## Working
 ===========

-All strategies have worker objects that can use the common handler objects to take action on tasks when their time has come.
-BUT each strategy implements it's workers differently.
-This is because the persistence of the tasks is fundamentally different depending on the strategy.
-However the strategies can again be seperated into local and non-local strategies.
-The local strategy has the benefit of being able to access the memory space of the code that originaly queued the tasks to be executed BUT it is not advisable to rely upon it.
+All strategies have worker objects that use handlers to act on tasks when scheduled.
+However, each strategy implements its workers differently, because the persistence of tasks is different depending on the strategy.
+Strategies can again be seperated into local and non-local strategies.
+The local strategy is able to access the memory space of the code that originaly queued the tasks to be executed BUT it is not advisable to rely upon it.
 You will end up with very strange race conditions and un-portable code (moving to non-local strategies won't work.)

 ### Local Strategy